-“Being burgled was soul-destroying, and left us feeling very insecure.
-I understand now that investing in security is important because, along with your belongings, you’re protecting your mental health.”—Steve Hollow, Head of General Insurance at Australian Unity.
+“Being burgled can be soul-destroying, and leave you feeling very insecure.
+Investing in security is important because, along with your belongings, you’re protecting your mental health.”—Steve Hollow, Head of General Insurance at Australian Unity.

 - Feeling safe is one of the key components of the Australian Unity Wellbeing Index.